marcospb19/gloner/readme.md

 Gloner stands for Git cLONER, but it does more

-Save your time and go spend it on something else
+Save your time with this and go spend it on something else

-Then thank me for wasting mine doing this
+Then thank me for wasting mine doing it

 ### Bad table of contents